-Although normality is slowly returning and spas are now open once again, we appreciate you may have questions about what to expect on your next trip.
+Although normality is slowly returning and spas are now due to open once again, we appreciate you may have questions about what to expect on your next trip.
 To help you prepare for your next spa escape, we’ve answered some of your most frequently asked questions.

 Please note that the answers detailed below could change depending upon the wider circumstances around the global health crisis.
 We will update information as quickly as we can if this is the case.

 All spas and hotels will be operating slightly differently and following their own policies.
 Specific reopening details can be found on each spa’s venue page across Spabreaks.com.

 This information was last upadated 22/02/21

 - Can I go to a spa if we are all coming from different households?

 As per the Government's four step plan released on Monday 22nd February, spas are due to begin reopening from 12th April.
 Spa days will be permitted from this date but guests must only travel with members of their own household.

 From 17th May, hotels are due to reopen and spa breaks can resume.
 From this date, guests will be permitted to meet with up to six people or one other household.

 From 21st June onwards it is suggested there will be no limits on social contact and number of guests from different households.

 Spas will provide hand sanitiser around the spa and hotel areas, but if you wish to bring your own it certainly won’t do any harm!